wp-plugins/gwolle-gb/readme.txt

 == Changelog ==

 = 0.9.9.3 =
+* 2014-11-20
+* Admin page entries.php is redone, Mass-Edit works.
+* Add option to check entries with Akismet.
+* Streamlined all the options with default values.
+* Logging is back.
-* 2014-11-
+* Icons are back.
+* Admin CSS is more specific, less conflicting.
+* Enqueue the Javascript that we use.
+* Do not load the currently unused Javascript.
+* Use wpdb->prepare for input everywhere.
+* This thing may even be secure and quite allright.

 = 0.9.9.2 =
 * 2014-11-18
 * Admin page editor.php is redone.
 * Admin page entries.php is still in need of handling the _POST (Mass-Edit doesn't work)
-* Submit-Ham and Submit-Spam in Akismet is back.
+* Submit-Ham and Submit-Spam in Akismet are back.
 * Use get_current_user_id instead of a global variable.
 * Many options on Settings page (temporarily) removed.
 * Use new option on the Settings page to set the number of entries on the admin.